-- What am I required to teach? - What should children have the opportunity to learn? - · What are the expected and valued qualities of children's work?
+- · What am I required to teach? - · What should students have the opportunity to learn? - · What are the expected and valued qualities of student work?

 See the Geography scope and sequence developed by ACARA, available at: www.australiancurriculum.edu.au/humanities-and-social-sciences/geography/glossary.